- Get in the office early, and leave late. Work while those other real estate investors are sleeping.

 They were very positive people, and their goals were much higher.
 They wanted to make $15,000 or $20,000 per week.

-These positive people helped to focus me on being wealthy and successful.
-I absorbed their enthusiasm and joy, and it hit me: I could do that, too.
+These positive people helped our investors on being wealthy and successful.
+They absorbed their enthusiasm and joy, and realized they could do it too.

-They taught me to learn as much as possible about my local San Antonio, Texas, real estate market to find the best under-market value deals.
-They also taught me to be patient as I got wealthier.
+They taught us to learn as much as possible about my local San Antonio, Texas, real estate market to find the best under-market value deals.
+They also taught our investors to be patient and they got wealthier.

-I never focus on making big profits on one deal.
-Rather, I do 50 houses in a year and make $250,000 — that’s big bucks in Texas.
+We never focus on making big profits on one deal.
+Rather, we do 50 houses in a year and make $250,000 — that’s big bucks in Texas.

 Hang around people with happiness, joy and optimism, and all of that positive energy will rub off on you.